mohamadsolouki/Scientific-Trend-Analysis/readme.md

 ```
 python scripts/preprocess_data.py
 ```
+4. Open the `clustering.ipynb` notebook and run the cells to perform data clustering with kmeans.

-4. Open the `main_notebook.ipynb` notebook and run the cells to perform further analysis and generate visualizations.
+5. Open the `analysis.ipynb` notebook and run the cells to perform further analysis and generate visualizations.

-5. Interpret the results and provide insights into the current trends in science based on the clusters.
+6. Interpret the results and provide insights into the current trends in science based on the clusters.

 ## Author